eitanturok/eitanturok.github.io/_news/announcement_02.md

 ---

 New paper accepted to ICLR '24: [Fast hyperboloid decision tree algorithms ](https://arxiv.org/abs/2310.13841)!
-We develop the first efficient random forest 🌲🌳 algorithm in hyperbolic space.
+We developed the first efficient random forest 🌲🌳 algorithm in hyperbolic space.